TNA Staff

 Charice Rust

 Charice is Co-Artistic Director and performer for contemporary circus company One Fell Swoop Circus, through which she cultivates her passion for combining innovative physical expression with considered ideas.
-Charice also works as co-producer for One Fell Sweep Circus developing her creative producer practice alongside her acrobatic practice.
+Charice also works as co-producer for One Fell Swoop Circus developing her creative producer practice alongside her acrobatic practice.
 Recent performance highlights include the Xintiandi Festival in Shanghai, Hawkes Bay Arts Festival in New Zealand, the CIRCa Festival in Auch, France, and extensive regional touring throughout Australia.

 She is passionate about growing her producing practice to support the careers of circus artists and companies.